basarat/demo-typestyle/03-media/script.md

 );
 ```

+Now as we play around with the width of the viewport you can see the fontsize change because of this media query.

-To make the UI feel more fluent we can easily add a CSS transition on fontSize e.g. here I am going to apply a transition of `.2s` on fontSize
+To make the UI feel more fluent we can easily add a CSS transition e.g. here I specfying a transition for font-size over a duration of `.2` seconds

 ```js
 const className = style(